 I pulled the goggles over my eyes and gave a thumbs up.
 The sound of the engine coughing into life was followed by the seductive drone of the whirling propeller as it kicked up dust.
 My heart was racing.

 Down the runway we bounced, gaining speed.
 Then suddenly we were airborne, the green plains falling away from us as we aimed at the clouds.
 The sweeping views in every direction were simply spectacular.
 My spirit soared as we shadowed an augur buzzard, then dived away to follow a river snaking through a sea of grass.
 The plane banked with each bend, emulating its sinuous shape.
 I spotted cigar-shaped crocodile and boulder-like hippo.

 Next, it was up over a mountain and down through a verdant valley.
 I saw a family of elephant and a vast herd of wildebeest making for the water.
-We swooped low over a lake and a flock of flamingo rose into the air beside us.
+We swooped low over a lake and a flock of flamingos rose into the air beside us.
 The sky turned pink as their graceful wings beat in unison.
 I let out a yelp of excitement.
 Then up and up we soared again.

 Back on the ground, I climbed out of the cockpit feeling elated.
 Over a cup of tea, my pilot told me a bit more about the plane and its history.
 Jochen Zeitz is the founder of the Zeitz Foundation and former CEO of Puma.
 He purchased the Gipsy Moth (built in 1929) at a Paris auction in 2013.
 It was then fitted with a new, Australian-built engine and painstakingly reassembled in Kenya by Henry Labouchere (a British engineer and Tiger Moth fundi).